 Victorian Minister for Health

-The Minister responsible for the Cemeteries & Crematoria sector is the Honourable Jenny Mikakos MP, Minister for Health.
+The Minister responsible for the Cemeteries & Crematoria sector is The Honourable Martin Foley, Minister for Health.

 Cemeteries and Crematoria Regulation Unit

 Including subcommittees for: